 One of the most important aspects of the new Nook is its combination of e-ink technology with a touchscreen interface.
 This is made possible by an infrared sensor rather than a capacitive touchscreen.
 I was anticipating having issues with it, such as unresponsiveness and inconsistency.
 However, I have been very pleased with it thus far.
 It has been very responsive and has provided a very smooth experience.

-When you’re navigating around your Nook Touch, there is a main menu that can always be accessed when pressing the Nook button on the bottom front of the device.
+When you’re navigating around your Nook Touch, there is a main menu that can always be accessed by pressing the Nook button on the bottom front of the device.
 This will give you five options:

-- Search: Search allows you to search both your device and the Barnes & Noble Shop together for titles
+- Search: Search allows you to search both your device and the Barnes & Noble Shop for titles

 E-Reader performance and content